modalitysystems/modalitysoftware-docs/twa/TWA-FAQ.md

 In a future update TWA will also consider private chat, meeting and calling usage to flag a user as active.
 This is commited on the roadmap for 2020 Q2.
 It will offer Monthly Active Usage and Weekly Active Usage reports of each Modality/functionality.

 The Microsoft definition of Active User changes depending on the report being viewed.
 For more information, see [Microsoft Teams analytics and reporting](https://docs.microsoft.com/en-us/microsoftteams/teams-analytics-and-reports/teams-reporting-reference).

+## How does Modality Systems Teamwork Analytics define a Guest User?

+Modality Systems defines a Guest User as any user that is not homed on your tenant.
+This includes federated users as well as guests that join meetings, contribute to teams etc.

+Microsoft Teams Admin Center, Office 365 and PowerShell do not consider federated users guest users.

+This difference in definition can cause differences in the reported number of guest users when comparing figures from Teamwork Analytics and Microsoft.
+The difference is because Teamwork Analytics is more inclusive in its guest definition - as a reporting and compliance management tool having a list of all users that are not from your organisation enables you to see the true scale of external communication.

+## How does Modality Systems Teamwork Analytics define an Active Channel?

+An Active Channel is defined as having channel activity in the last 30 days.

 ## How do Modality Systems Teamwork Analytics Licence Keys work?